gireeshcse/gireeshcse.github.io/blog/cs/dataengineering.md

 * Table
 * Contains an array of individual entries.
-* Each entry correspons to a row and a column
+* Each entry corresponds to a row and a column

 ```